Legal

 RoleHeld byResponsibilities

-Executive SponsorManaging Director, IFAS Consult SRLApproves the Program; allocates resources; reviews annual security report; signs Statement of Applicability.
+Executive SponsorAdrian Silaghi, sole administrator, IFAS Consult SRLApproves the Program; allocates resources; reviews annual security report; signs Statement of Applicability.

-Operations LeadDanubeData Operations LeadImplements operational controls (patching, hardening, monitoring); on-call escalation owner.
+Operations LeadAdrian Silaghi, sole administratorImplements operational controls (patching, hardening, monitoring); on-call escalation owner.

-All personnelEvery employee and contractorComply with the Acceptable Use Policy; complete annual security training; report suspected incidents.
+All personnelAdrian Silaghi (sole administrator); any future employee or contractorComply with the Acceptable Use Policy; complete recorded security training; report suspected incidents.

 4. Security Objectives